 1. As we know, in the development of John Maynard Keynes’s economics two main courses can be identified: (i) the post-Keynesian, tending to unfold the innovative aspects of his theory; (ii) the new-Keynesian, trying to circumscribe the Keynesian revolution to an exception of the neoclassical theory.

-The latter strand has become the maximum of progressism tolerable within the dictates of the massive neoliberal counter revolution started with Reagan’s and Thatcher’s administrations and supported by ultra liberal economists like Friedrich August von Hayek and Milton Friedman.
+The latter strand has become the maximum of progressism tolerable within the dictates of the massive neoliberal counter revolution started with Reagan’s and Thatcher’s administrations and supported by ultra neoliberal economists like Friedrich August von Hayek and Milton Friedman.
 On that account, the phenomenon of stagflation typical of that period was generally interpreted as a failure of the Keynesian theory.
 In fact, it is generally attributed to Keynes the idea that a moderate rate of inflation can help stimulate the economy and reduce unemployment.
 However, this policy* is considered by him only as a transient and partial remedy for improving – in a situation of economic depression and through a reduction of real wages (and hence with an argument more neoclassical than Keynesian!) – the propensity to invest of entrepreneurs.
-As also emerges from the above quotations, he considered the stability of prices central for the development of the system.
+As also emerges from the reported quotations, he considered the stability of prices central for the development of the system.

 We now propose some remarks on the unrealisticness of the new-Keynesian theories (in reality, neoclassic with rigidities).
 Let us start from their typical assumptions, which can be so summarized: (I) if prices and wages were perfectly flexible, no unemployment would exist; (II) an addition of public spending (beyond a minimum level held strictly necessary for the working of the system) can increase GDP in the short run, but in the long run will crowd out private investments, reduce GDP and increase prices.